-In order to keep itself abreast with the leading practices on corporate governance, FLI encourages the members of top level management and the Board to attend and participate at seminars on corporate governance initiated by accredited institutions.
+In order to keep itself abreast with the leading practices on corporate governance, FLI requires the members of the Board and top level management to attend and participate in seminars on corporate governance conducted by SEC accredited institutions.

 FLI welcomes proposals, especially from institutions and entities such as the SEC, PSE and the Institute of Corporate Directors, to improve corporate governance.